mattermost/docs/source/configure/high-availability-configuration-settings.rst

 :orphan:
 :nosearch:

-You can configure Mattermost as a `high availability environment </scale/high-availability-cluster.html>`__ by going to **System Console > Environment > High Availability**, or by editing the ``config.json`` file as described in the following tables.
+You can configure Mattermost as a :doc:`high availability environment </scale/high-availability-cluster>` by going to **System Console > Environment > High Availability**, or by editing the ``config.json`` file as described in the following tables.
 Changes to configuration settings in this section require a server restart before taking effect.

 In a Mattermost high availability cluster deployment, the System Console is set to read-only, and settings can only be changed by editing the ``config.json`` file directly.
 However, to test a high availability environment, you can disable ``ClusterSettings.ReadOnlyConfig`` in the ``config.json`` file by setting it to ``false``.
 This allows changes applied using the System Console to be saved back to the configuration file.